feliperazeek/playframework-linkedin/README.md

 ## Usage

-### Use the @linkedin.button@ tag in your view
+### Use the linkedin.button tag in your view

-The @linkedin.button@ tag outputs a link that will prompt your users to authenticate with LinkedIn when it is clicked.
+The linkedin.button tag outputs a link that will prompt your users to authenticate with LinkedIn when it is clicked.

+`
-bc. #{linkedin.button label:'Login using your LinkedIn account.' /}
+#{linkedin.button label:'Login using your LinkedIn account.' /}
+`

 * @label@ which defaults to *Sign in with LinkedIn*
 * @cssClass@ which defaults to *play-linkedin-button*